sourcegraph/sourcegraph-public-snapshot/doc/admin/pings.md

 ### Looking for errors in the logs

-Provided the `update.check` is running, and the site config is correctly configured.
-It may be the case that `pgsql` is failing to return data from the sql queries to the `frontend`.
-Check out your frontend logs for logs tagged [`telemetry: updatecheck failed`](https://sourcegraph.com/search?q=context:global+repo:%5Egithub%5C.com/sourcegraph/sourcegraph%24+file:%5Ecmd/frontend/internal/app/updatecheck/client%5C.go+telemetry:+updatecheck+failed&patternType=literal).
+If the `update.check` is running, and the site config is correctly configured, then it may be the case that `pgsql` is failing to return data from the SQL queries to the `frontend`.
+Check out the frontend logs for logs tagged [`telemetry: updatecheck failed`](https://sourcegraph.com/search?q=context:global+repo:%5Egithub%5C.com/sourcegraph/sourcegraph%24+file:%5Ecmd/frontend/internal/app/updatecheck/client%5C.go+telemetry:+updatecheck+failed&patternType=literal).

 If issues persist please reach out to a team member for support at support@sourcegraph.com